How to Clean a Grill in Three Steps

-This quick and easy non-toxic DIY Grill Cleaner by Kate Kordsmeier of Root + Revel is a must during summer!
+This natural and non-toxic grill cleaner produced by food journalist, Kate Kordsmeier of Root + Revel, is a must during summer!
 Homemade grill cleaner is not only safer and cheaper, but also makes a perfect Father’s Day gift.
-You just need four natural ingredients, no harmful ammonia, to cleanse your grill grates, improve taste, reduce gas expenses and prevent rust!
+You just need four natural ingredients (no harmful ammonia) to clean your grill grates, improve taste, reduce gas expenses and prevent rust!

 - 1 Tbsp.
 Baking soda

 - 1 Tbsp.
 Cleaning vinegar (can substitute distilled white vinegar)

 - 1 ball Aluminum foil, or grill brush if preferred)